Blog

 Don’t hardcode!

-Hardcoding sensitive information (i.e., directly embedding specific values or parameters directly into your code) like API keys or database URIs in your code is a significant security risk.
-If your code is shared or made public, for example, on GitHub, anyone who can see the code can see these sensitive details.
+Hardcoding sensitive information, such as directly embedding specific values or parameters into your code, like API keys or database URIs, poses a significant security risk.
+If your code is shared or made public, for example on GitHub, anyone who sees the code can access these sensitive details.
 This could allow unauthorized access to your database or misuse of your API keys.

-Even if you don't plan to share your code, there's still a risk.
-Hardcoded information stays in version control history, so anyone who later gets access to the repository could find sensitive data in old commits.
+Even if you do not plan to share your code, a risk remains.
+Hardcoded information stays in version control history, so anyone who later gains access to the repository could find sensitive data in old commits.

 Hardcoding also makes your code less flexible.
 If you want to use a different database for testing or need to change API keys, you would need to change and redeploy your code.
-By contrast, if you use environment variables for such details, you can simply change the environment variables when needed without touching your code.
+By contrast, using environment variables for such details allows you to simply change the environment variables when needed without touching your code.

 Best practices for managing environmental variables

-With so-called "dotenv" files, you can store your configuration in a .env file which loads when your application starts.
+With "dotenv" files, you can store your configuration in a .env file that loads when your application starts.
 The python-dotenv library provides a way to load environment variables from .env files into the os.environ object in Python.
-Here's how you can use it:
+Here is how you can use it:

 Install the python-dotenv library if you haven't done so already.
 You can install it via pip: